How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

 - Give the algorithm volume to learn from.
 Tiny budgets in a restricted category starve the model.

-Creative that converts under HOUSING constraints
+Creative that converts under Special Ad Category constraints

 Since you can’t narrow the audience, your creative does the qualifying.
 The headline and image have to self-select the right homeowner so the wrong clicks scroll past.